oligot/go-mod-upgrade/readme.md

 A module whose advisories this code reaches is exempt.
 Waiting keeps the vulnerability, and the upgrade is what resolves it — an advisory merely present in a dependency is not enough, since nothing is calling the vulnerable code.

-`--all` reveals what is still settling, on the grounds that offering the whole graph and then withholding part of it would be two answers to one question. `--filter=+cooldown` reveals it without widening anything else, and `--filter=cooldown` lists only those.
+`--labels=all` reveals what is still settling, on the grounds that offering the whole graph and then withholding part of it would be two answers to one question. `--labels=+cooldown` reveals it without widening anything else, and `--labels=cooldown` lists only those.

 #### Churn